victoriabowie/Butterfly-Cycle/README.md

 # Butterfly-Cycle
-The cycle of a butterfly
+The cycle of a butterfly.